10 Snakes That Inhabit El Salvador

 Source: iNaturalist user Court Harding – CC BY 4.0

-This species lives in 6 out of 7 central American countries, the exception being Belize.
-The rhombic cat-eyed snake is an anuran (frogs and toads) specialist.
-When frogs gather together en masse during breeding season, this is a dream come true for them, and they can swallow 30-40 frogs in a single evening, occasionally feasting on their eggs.
+Like other Leptodeira members, the rhombic cat-eyed snake is a heavy anuran (frogs and toads) specialist.
+When frogs gather together en masse during breeding season, this is a dream come true for them.
+Their greed is so strong that they can swallow 30-40 frogs in a single evening, occasionally feasting on their eggs.
 They also eat catfish, which they seize on the banks of small forest streams, and drag them to dry land to swallow.
-Leptodeira rhombifer patiently locates the head, before swallowing whole.
+Leptodeira rhombifera patiently locates the head, before swallowing whole.

-This is a short-lived snake (like other Leptodeira members) which rarely exceeds 10 years old even in captivity.
+This is a short-lived snake (like other Leptodeira members), which rarely exceeds 10 years old even in captivity.
 One captive snake developed cataracts with age, making its lunges for frogs clumsy and inaccurate.

 8 Central American tree snake